About the Harmonic

 Harmonic Art Campus located in Medellín, Colombia.

-The Harmonic is a captivating and charming musical instrument.
-It represents the union and requirements of an excellent quality sound sculpture, contributing exceptionally to a family of XXI century musical instruments; it is truly unique and powerfully exclusive.
+The Harmonic is a captivating and enchanting musical instrument.
+It represents the union and requirements of an excellent quality sound sculpture, genuinely unique and powerfully exclusive.

 Harmonic Art® is a registered trademark for musical instruments.